ju4nhy/hello-world/README.md

 # Hello World!
-Just this testing Gitlab environment by making a simple ::Hello World:: project
+Just this testing Gitlab environment by making a simple Hello World project